myazann/RAG/README.md

 ❗❗ | Check better open-source alternatives to LLaMA | ✅
 ❗ | Add option to pass arguments for prompts | ✅
 ❗ | Move the lamp dataset function to lamp utils | ✅

+## Notes

+- When making evaluation questions, include prompts with multiple questions.